yhanaalvarez29/CassidySpectra/README.md

 ### loadCommand.js

-This file contains the logic for loading and registering commands in CassidyRedux.
+This file contains the logic for loading and registering commands in CassidySpectra.

 ### loadPlugins.js

-This file contains the logic for loading and managing plugins in CassidyRedux.
+This file contains the logic for loading and managing plugins in CassidySpectra.

 ### extends.js

-This file extends the core functionality of CassidyRedux with additional features and utilities.
+This file extends the core functionality of CassidySpectra with additional features and utilities.

 ## License